History of Westchester County: 20th century

-During the 20th century, the rural character of Westchester would transform into the suburban county known today.
+During the 20th century, the rural character of Westchester would transform into that of a suburban county known today.
 Between the county's railroad network and the proliferation of the automobile in the early 20th century, working in New York City and living in the country became possible for the middle class.
-In 1907 the Bronx River Commission, a joint venture between New York City and Westchester County, was established to improve the river's water quality.
+In 1907, the Bronx River Commission, a joint venture between New York City and Westchester County, was established to improve the river's water quality.
 The commission's efforts led to the creation of the Bronx River Parkway Reservation, completed in 1925, and the first modern, multi-lane limited-access roadway in North America.
-The success of the parkway encouraged the County government to develop its parks system, preserving great tracts of open space.
+The success of the Bronx River Parkway encouraged the county government to develop its park system, preserving great tracts of open space.
+Several other of America's first, and most scentic, parkways were built in Westchester County.
+These parkways—named Hutchinson River, Saw Mill River, and Cross County—were considered far ahead of their time and the forerunners of many highways to follow.

 Playland in Rye, a National Historic Landmark, opened to the public in 1928, the first planned amusement park in the country, and is operated by Westchester County to this day.
 The development of Westchester's parks and parkway systems supported existing communities and encouraged the establishment of new ones, transforming the development pattern for Westchester.
 Homes were constructed on former estates and farms.
 New businesses appeared in response to expanded markets; White Plains, with branches of many New York City stores, became the county's central shopping district.
 With the need for homes expanding after World War II, multistory apartment houses appeared in the urbanized areas of the county, while the market for single-family houses continued to expand.
 By 1950, the total County population was 625,816.

 Major interstate highways were constructed in Westchester during the 1950s and 1960s.
 The establishment of these roadways, along with the construction of the Tappan Zee Bridge, encouraged many major corporations, such as PepsiCo, General Foods, Ciba-Geigy and IBM to establish headquarters in Westchester.